H4tch/hugo-plus/README.md

 * Categories label buttons and Tag menu per post
 * Categories panel
 * Recent Posts panel
+* About Author panel
+	* Doesn't show up on the author's bio page
+	* If Author is not specified for content, it defaults to the main author
 * Mutliple Author support
-	* Good for doing guest posts
+	* Useful for things like guest posts
-	* If Hugo, had incremental builds, then this feature could really be abused to make a larger content publishing site
+	* May not be suitable for a larger content publishing site due to Hugo's limitations
-* Syntax highlighting for code with customizable theme per content.
+* Syntax highlighting for code with customizable theme per content

 # Getting Started